- This event has passed.

 Time: Networking starts at 5:00pm with the program running from 6:00 – 8:00pm.

-Silent Auction: Group time with DFW area CIOs, CTOs and other C-Level Executives.
 Money raised at the event supports GREATMINDS, our STEM initiatives to encourage young girls to pursue careers in STEM through community programs.

 DFW Alliance of Technology and Women (DFW ATW) is a dynamic non-profit organization that supports women and men who share the common interests of empowering women in technology, increasing the number of women in executive roles and encouraging women and girls to enter technology fields.